-A valuation gap has emerged between the MSCI EAFE® (Net) Index and the S&P 500 Index since the global financial crisis.
+A valuation gap has emerged between the MSCI EAFE® (Net) Index and the S&P 500 Index since the Global Financial Crisis.
 Domestic U.S. equities are now richly valued – some may say over-valued – while international equity valuations appear to be more reasonable.
-The gap that has emerged between the forward price-to-earnings ratios (see Figure 2) of the S&P 500 and the MSCI EAFE® (Net) Index may indicate that international equities are poised to outperform domestic equities.
+The gap that has emerged between the forward price-to-earnings ratios of the S&P 500 and the MSCI EAFE® (Net) Index may indicate that international equities are poised to outperform domestic equities.

 Valuation Gap Emerging